-“So what! is it insane to fuzz about ? to have put it in a cage? it’s my pet!” you may said that, it’s your right, and I totally agree with you.
+“So what! is it insane to mule about ? to have put it in a cage? it’s my pet!” you may said that, it’s your right, and I totally agree with you.
 You can even have an alligator, or a boa constrictor with free shipping delivered directly to your door.
-So, are you ready to set him free, the little dude? not the alligator, I mean the Goldfinch? you do? do you know that there is more than a hundred thousand birds “Mackneen_goldfinch in cages, just in Algiers, the Capital, only to cite it as example, besides the rest of cities in the country.
-So, imagine that it actually exists, one bird in a cage in a house, if we count per habitat, then if we do the maths, provided that just as it is existential for you to be free, and leave free, think about “it”, so be the first, get some guts open the d*** cage, and do it! just like that: and baby fly, yes baby, fly
+So, are you ready to set him free, the little dude? not the alligator, I mean the Goldfinch? you do? do you know that there is more than a hundred thousand birds “Mackneen”, a goldfinch in cages, just in Algiers, the Capital of Algeria only to cite it as an example, besides the rest of cities in the country.
+So, imagine that’s actually exist one bird per a cage in a house, then if we count per habitat, then we do the Math, provided that just as it is existential for you to be free, and leave free, think about “it”, so be the first, get some guts open the damn cage, and just do it! just like that: and baby fly, yes baby, fly!

 I saw in YouTube a video of some teens freeing a couple of goldfinch from cage.
 Provided that someone stumble upon my blog and by chance had read my post in the past, or by instinct, took action just like that, it makes my day and I am happy.